o3de/o3de.org/content/docs/user-guide/assets/pipeline/asset-builders.md

 ### Settings
 You can run Asset Builder in debug mode when develop new features for a builder or to debug issues in the asset pipeline.
 In debug mode, Asset Builder creates a test job or processes jobs for specified files.

+{{< note >}}
-> You must start Asset Processor before you can enter a -debug command.
+You must start Asset Processor before you can enter a -debug command for AssetBuilder.
+{{< /note >}}

 To debug Asset Processor using Asset Builder:
 * Navigate to the build folder directory, for example `build\windows_vs2019\bin\profile`
-* In a command line prompt, enter the following command to get a list of possible options: `AssetBuilder.exe -help`
+* In a command line prompt, enter the following command to get a list of possible options: `AssetBuilder -help`

-Refer to the [debugging guide](/docs/user-guide/assets/asset-processor/debugging.md#DebugAssetBuilders) for more details.
+* Or use the settings below to aid with debugging the AssetBuilder, for example `AssetBuilder.exe --debug C:\o3de\o3de\Assets\Editor\Materials\ShaderList.xml --platform pc --tags dx12 --project-name AutomatedTesting --project-cache-path C:\o3de\o3de\AutomatedTesting\Cache`

 | Setting            | Description                                                                                                                                                                                                   |
 |--------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|